photoprism/photoprism-docs/docs/getting-started/raspberry-pi/microsd-card.md

 ## Step 3: Boot Your Device

 Insert the MicroSD card into the Pi, make sure your device is connected to a wired network, and turn it on.
-After a few minutes,[^2] our latest release should be ready to use when you navigate to `http://photoprismpi.local/` (or the IP address, depending on your local network)!
+After a few minutes,[^2] our latest release should be ready to use when you navigate to <http://photoprismpi.local/>![^3]

 External drives can be connected via USB and accessed as folders `/mnt/a` to `/mnt/d`.